Fact Sheet - Scrapie

 According to Health Canada, there is no known link between scrapie and human health.

 Scrapie is a disease that develops slowly.
 Clinical signs are only seen in adult animals, typically between two and five years of age, and in some animals, the disease has taken up to eight years to develop.
-However, once an animal appears ill, it will die in one to two months.
+However, once an animal appears ill, it will typically die within a few months.

 The disease seems to present itself differently in different countries.
 Wasting and debility (weakness) appear to be more prominent clinical features in North America, while pruritus (intense itching) remains the most noted clinical feature in Europe.

 Scrapie is found in countries all over the world.
-Diagnosed for the first time in sheep in 1938, it was made a reportable disease in Canada in 1945.
+New Zealand and Australia are two countries recognized as free from the disease.
+Scrapie was detected in Canada for the first time in sheep in 1938 and has been detected routinely since then.
+Scrapie was made a reportable disease in Canada in 1945.
 There has been a control program in place since that time.

 Research shows that sheep with a particular genetic makeup are more at risk of developing scrapie.
-At this time, genetic profiles that can consistently predict a high risk of developing scrapie have not yet been developed for goats.
+Using genetic testing, sheep producers can breed for resistance to scrapie.
+At this time, genetic profiles that can consistently predict a high risk of developing scrapie for goats are still being researched.

-There is no treatment or vaccine currently available for this disease.
+There is no treatment or vaccine currently available for this fatal disease.

-The Canadian Food Inspection Agency (CFIA) imposes strict regulations on the import of animals and animal products from countries where scrapie is known to occur.
+The CFIA imposes strict regulations on the import of animals and animal products from countries where scrapie is known to occur.
 These regulations are enforced through port-of-entry inspections done either by the Canada Border Services Agency or the CFIA.

-Sheep with certain genetic types are less likely to become infected with scrapie.
-Blood tests can determine the genetic profile of a sheep.
-Producers who want to minimize the risk of scrapie in their sheep flock can consider selective breeding for genetic resistance to scrapie; however, even genetic resistant sheep can get the disease.
+Sheep of certain genetic types are less likely to become infected with scrapie.
+A blood or tissue test can determine the genetic susceptibility of a sheep to scrapie.
+Producers who want to minimize the risk of scrapie in their sheep flock can consider selective breeding for genetic resistance to scrapie.

 In the absence of adopting specific measures to minimize the risk of scrapie on their farm, a producer is encouraged to implement general good management and biosecurity practices such as: